OpenMined/syft.js/README.md

 As a developer, there are few steps to building your own secure federated learning system upon the OpenMined infrastructure:

-1. :robot: Develop ML model and training procedure (aka `Plan` in PySyft terminology) using [PySyft](https://github.com/OpenMined/PySyft).
-By design, PySyft is built upon PyTorch and TensorFlow so you **don't need to learn a new ML framework**.
+1. :robot: [Develop ML model and training procedure](https://github.com/OpenMined/PySyft/blob/master/examples/tutorials/static-fl/Part%2001%20-%20Create%20Plan.ipynb) (aka `Plan` in PySyft terminology) using [PySyft](https://github.com/OpenMined/PySyft).
 1. :earth_americas: Host model and Plans on [PyGrid](https://github.com/OpenMined/PyGrid), which will deal with all the federated learning components of your pipeline.
 1. :tada: Execute the training on the variety of end-user devices using the client library (syft.js, [SwiftSyft](https://github.com/OpenMined/SwiftSyft), [KotlinSyft](https://github.com/OpenMined/KotlinSyft), [PySyft](https://github.com/OpenMined/PySyft)).
 1. :lock: Securely aggregate trained user models in PyGrid.